 You don’t need to worry about the dos and don’ts of brewing your coffee at work because if you’ve got one of our coffee machines, you’re going to get a perfect brew every time.
-However, with many of us choosing to WFH more often, you’ll want to make sure your coffee is as good at home as it is in the office.
+However, with some of us still working from home now and again, you’ll want to make sure your coffee is as good at home as it is in the office.

 Our resident Speciality Coffee Association trainer, Scott Barnes, shares his top tips and tricks to get a perfect, fully-rounded filter coffee at home.